-I recently took a trip to drink frosé in Austin and bask in the warm weather – and to hang out with my girlfriends, eat amazing food, see some bats and drink some coffee, too.
+I just took a trip to drink frosé in Austin and bask in the warm weather – and to hang out with my girlfriends, eat amazing food, see some bats and drink some coffee, too.
 Coming from Seattle in the spring, 80 degrees and outdoor patios were extremely welcome.
 Here’s the path we traveled and some of our favorite spots.
 It’s not exhaustive of course, but if you want to know what a group of registered dietitians do on vacation – this is pretty much it (and it was a blast).
 Thanks to dietitian buddies Natalie, Amy, Christy, and Shannon for the best time ever!

 Licha’s Cantina (East Austin)